suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Make a subfolder "C:\Extracted\xWMAEncode"

 Download xWMAEncode.exe to "C:\Extracted\xWMAEncode" from https://www.nexusmods.com/skyrim/mods/32075/?tab=files
-Download ffmpeg static for Windows to "C:\Extracted\ffmpeg" from https://ffmpeg.zeranoe.com/builds/
+Download ffmpeg static compiled for Windows to "C:\Extracted\ffmpeg" from https://ffmpeg.zeranoe.com/builds/

 Step 3)  -> follow each step as described.
 This will generate a lot of Gigabytes of data!
 Start powershell